suhaskamath2712/E0261_P11/documentation/documentation.md

 ---------------------------------------------------------------------
 Purpose
 -------
 Parses the LLM output contract.
-The preferred contract is a JSON object with two keys:
+The preferred contract is a JSON object with the following keys:

+- `reasoning`: optional string — free-form explanation (ignored by this class).
 - `equivalent`: string — one of `"true"`, `"false"`, or `"dont_know"`.
 - `transformations`: array — ordered list of transformation names (may be empty).
+- `preconditions`: optional array — objects describing preconditions for each transformation (ignored by this class).

 For backward compatibility, the parser also accepts the legacy line-oriented format where the first line is `true`/`false` and subsequent lines list transformation names (or a single sentinel like `No transformations needed`).